Race 1 flash report: Kiss wins Goodyear FIA ETRC opener

 “It was a good start and I was already ahead in the first combination,” MAN-powered Révész Racing driver Kiss said.
 “I had a good pace and also they started to fight behind me, so they slowed each other down a bit, and the gap was soon pretty big.
 I’m very happy, it was a good start of the season.
 It was hot out there and you have to be a bit careful how you drive.
 Everything was okay, I think the heat was worse for me than for my tyres.”

-But contact between Albacete and Jochen Hahn at Quercia (Turn 8) on lap four let in Lukas Hahn for second and Halm for third, the IVECO-powered pair separated by 1.827s at the finish before time penalties dropped Halm to 14th.
+Antonio Albacete overtook Hahn for second place at the start and was fending off Hahn’s father Jochen as Hahn Jr slipped to fourth.
+But contact between Albacete and Jochen Hahn at Quercia (Turn 8) on lap five let in Lukas Hahn for second and Halm for third, the IVECO-powered pair separated by 1.827s at the finish before Halm was penalised.

-Chrome winner Hahn said: “I think it's the best position what I ever get and I’m so happy and really proud also of my team and my partners, I can’t imagine it before.
+Chrome winner Lukas Hahn said: “I think it's the best position what I ever get and I’m so happy and really proud also of my team and my partners, I can’t imagine it before.
 Antonio passed me and Jochen also later.
 Then I see they are fighting each other and sometimes the third one is just waiting and it was like that.
 In the end we need to manage the truck because the track was really hot, but I handled it pretty good.
 There was not so much pressure from Steffi, so all was fine.”

-Jochen Hahn crossed the line in fourth but a five-second penalty for the incident with Albacete demoted the six-time FIA ETRC champion to sixth behind Albacete and Sascha Lenz, who finished fifth prior to the post-race results changes, which left Lenz third, Jochen Hahn in fourth after all and José Eduardo Rodrigues fifth.
+Jochen Hahn crossed the line in fourth but a five-second penalty for the incident with Albacete put the six-time FIA ETRC champion back in sixth behind Albacete and Sascha Lenz, who finished fifth prior to the post-race results changes.

 René Reinert finished Race 1 eighth on the road for what he thought would be pole position for the partially-reverse-grid Race 2.
 But a time penalty dropped him to 11th.

-Click HERE for live timing and results.
+Click HERE for live timing and provisional results.
 Race 2, which is set to get under way at 17:50 local time, will be streamed live on YouTube.

 .jpg)